dendad-trainer/Titanic-Survivors/INSTRUCTIONS.md

 You need to have an Amazon AWS Account, with an IAM user with the necessary IAM permissions to read & write to your S3 bucket, to call Amazon SageMaker APIs and Amazon SageMaker Runtime APIs.
 All data will be stored on S3.
 If you are just launching an Amazon SageMaker Notebook Instance, you can choose the interface as either Jupyter or Jupyter Lab.

 Create an S3 bucket to store the artifacts.
-Create a folder 'Titanic', and upload the 'titanic.csv' file from the OpenML link (above), into this folder.
+Create a folder 'Titanic', and upload the 'titanic.csv' file from the OpenML link (above), or the copy I have taken in this repository, into this folder.

 Launch an Amazon SageMaker Notebook instance.
 A 'T3.Micro' instance type should suffice.
 Give this instance an IAM Role which will enable it to make API calls to 'sagemaker' and to 'sagemaker-runtime',  and to access the S3 bucket.